Computational Modeling of Superconductivity and Out-of-Equilibrium Dynamics

 ||Peter Oppeneer <email@example.com>|

-More specific, we perform fully selfconsistent calculations of temperature-dependent superconductivity in real materials.
-To do this we have in the last years developed the Uppsala Superconductivity (UppSC) code, which is a full-bandwidth, multi-band, anisotropic Eliashberg code for selfconsistent calculations of unconventional superconductivity using full ab-initio input from DFT calculations.
+In the first area we perform fully selfconsistent calculations of temperature-dependent superconductivity in real materials.
+To do this we have in the last years developed the Uppsala Superconductivity (UppSC) code, which is a full-bandwidth, multi-band, anisotropic Eliashberg code for selfconsistent calculations of unconventional superconductivity using full ab initio input from DFT calculations.
 This code is worldwide unique.
 It can e.g. treat phonon-mediated pairing and spin-fluctuations-mediated Cooper pairing, as well as conventional and unconventional multiband superconductivity.
-Until recent fully ab-initio calculations of superconductivity have not been possible; we aim however at changing this situation.
-To perform these calculations we do need a substantial storage allocation.
+Until recent fully ab initio calculations of superconductivity have not been possible; we aim however at changing this situation.
+There are several computationally intensive steps needed to obtain temperature-dependent superconducting quantities (see proposal).

 Notably, the scientific gain achieved by performing these calculations is enormous which emphasizes the strength of computational materials modeling.